 Many New Zealand's most spectacular experiences are free: Hooker Valley Track, Tongariro Alpine Crossing (just pay for shuttle), and Te Papa Museum.

-What is the best time of year to visit attractions in New Zealand?
+When is the best season to visit attractions in New Zealand?

 December to February (summer) for beaches, hiking, and the full range of activities.
 September to November (spring) or March to April (autumn) for fewer crowds and pleasant weather.